cloudberrydb/cloudberrydb/readmes/README.Linux.md

 ## Step 5.
 Verify the cluster

 1. You can verify whether the cluster has started successfully by running the following command.
-You might see many active `postgres` processes with ports ranging from `7000` to `7007`.
+If successful, you can see multiple active `postgres` processes with ports ranging from `7000` to `7007`.

     ```bash
     ps -ef | grep postgres